ArpithaSrinivas5/MachineLearning_DataMining/lab3/README.md

-# Lab 3 - SVN Classification
+# Lab 3 - SVM Classification

 You will be implementing SVM classifier (Scikit-learn) using the same dataset from the midterm exam (Links to an external site.).
 Measure accuracy for at least three different C (hyperparameter) values and plot diagram for each C value.,